Prem-ium/DoorDash-PromoCodes/README.md

 # Dash-Honey-Dash

-A 98% automated method of finding the best DoorDash/DashPass coupons/discounts.
+A cool python script to discover the best promo codes and discounts available for DoorDash Food Delivery.
+Now...
+Dash Honey, Dash!

 ## Important Notes
-Project Status: Incomplete.

-As it stands right now, this python program will do the heavy lifting and automate the boring tedious tasks such as signing up for a new account and filling the cart up.
-The user currently will need to intervene towards the very end of the program where the checkout cart page is loaded to click the pop-up button 'Apply Coupons.'

-This program can be especially helpful on the go, running the program on replit through your phone should be able to help a user obtain some very nice coupon/promo codes without needing to log onto a computer to quickly find the best coupon/promo code to use.
+User interaction is needed ocassionally for phone/email verification due to DoorDash's two-step verification prompts.
+Addionally, user interaction is needed at the very end of the program at checkout where the user needs to click the button labled 'Apply Coupons.' manually, to start the process of checking through all known active promotion coupons.

 ## Installation
 The bot can be run using Python.